The Innovative Finance ISA

 Peer-to-Peer lending – the type of loans which are made via an Innovative Finance ISA – are not without risk however.
 Certainly, this is not merely a case of comparing interest rates on a like-for-like basis against bank or building society Cash ISA accounts.

-The higher rates of interest which are achievable under Peer to Peer loans do come with a higher risk profile – and crucially, unlike a UK bank or building society account, peer-to-peer lending is not currently protected by the Financial Services Compensation Scheme (FSCS).
+The higher rates of interest which are achievable under peer-to-peer loans do come with a higher risk profile.
+Certainly, this is not merely a case of comparing interest rates on a like-for-like basis against bank or building society Cash ISA accounts, as unlike a UK bank or building society account, peer-to-peer lending is not currently protected by the Financial Services Compensation Scheme (FSCS).

 Read more on the FSCS and Peer to Peer lending.